 - as described in 3GPP TS 24.285 [47].

-In the absence of such configuration from the HPLMN for a certain PLMN, the MS shall by default provide to the user CSGs for that PLMN without any restriction.
+In the absence of such configuration from the HPLMN for a certain PLMN, the UE shall by default provide to the user CSGs for that PLMN without any restriction.

-For PLMNs where no restriction is configured, the MS provides to the user the CSGs that are available and the associated PLMNs using all access technologies which support CSGs (see 3GPP TS 23.003 [22A]) and which are supported by the MS. For each entry in the list, an indication is provided whether that CSG identity is in the Allowed CSG list or in the Operator CSG list stored in the MS for this PLMN.
+For PLMNs where no restriction is configured, the UE provides to the user the CSGs that are available and the associated PLMNs using all access technologies which support CSGs (see 3GPP TS 23.003 [22A]) and which are supported by the UE.
+For each entry in the list, an indication is provided whether that CSG identity is in the Allowed CSG list or in the Operator CSG list stored in the UE for this PLMN.

-For PLMNs where the MS is configured to provide to the user only CSGs in the Operator CSG List, the MS provides to the user the CSGs that are available and in the Operator CSG list, using all access technologies which support CSGs (see 3GPP TS 23.003 [22A]) and which are supported by the MS. For each entry in the list, the MS provides to the user the associated PLMN and an indication that the CSG identity is in the Operator CSG List stored in the MS for this PLMN.
+For PLMNs where the UE is configured to provide to the user only CSGs in the Operator CSG List, the UE provides to the user the CSGs that are available and in the Operator CSG list, using all access technologies which support CSGs (see 3GPP TS 23.003 [22A]) and which are supported by the UE.
+For each entry in the list, the UE provides to the user the associated PLMN and an indication that the CSG identity is in the Operator CSG List stored in the UE for this PLMN.

 Additional requirements for the display, including for the display of HNB name, can be found in 3GPP TS 22.220 [49].